EvitaKnits/stitch-space-API/README.md

 ### Django Rest Framework Backend Set Up

 1. Set Environment Variables
-    Defined and set the necessary environment variables in my project to confugure the backend with external services and security settings:
+    Defined and set the necessary environment variables in my project to configure the backend with external services and security settings:
     - CLIENT_ORIGIN: set this to the URL of the frontend app that will be making requests to the backend.
     - DATABASE_URL: specified the PostgreSQL database connection string.
     - DISABLE_COLLECTSTATIC: set this to '1' to skip static file collection during deployment, used for Heroku deployments.